gaperez64/hoa2pg/README.md

 ## Important notice
 Currently only state-based acceptance is allowed.
 For parity automata, that means that states are coloured instead of transitions.
+As a further restriction, the translator implictly assumes the acceptance condition to be _max even_.

 ## Dependencies
 * cpphoafparser (the required sources are included here)